Matszwe02/GcodeTools/README.md

 In each block, every G-Code variable is contained.
 That means, blocks can be taken out of Gcode, rearranged, etc.

-That however does not take move length (move starting position) in count! `regenerate_travels` will be able to handle that in future.
+That however does not take move origin (move starting position) in count! `regenerate_travels` will be able to handle that in future.

 # G-Code Parser